mrakgr/The-Spiral-Language/readme.md

 _c
 ```

 0 never gets used so it should be clear why it was chosen that the outer dimension should start from 1.
-It is a nice way of preserving memory.
+It is a nice way of preserving a pinch of memory.

 ```
 01234567